 Celiac disease (also known as celiac sprue or gluten-sensitive enteropathy) is a digestive and autoimmune disorder.
-An autoimmune disorder is one in which the immune system directs antibodies to attack the body.
+An autoimmune disorder is one in which the immune system directs antibodies (substances produced by the immune system to fight harmful invaders) to attack the body.
 The antibody of celiac disease is directed against gluten, a protein found in grains.

 What are the causes of celiac disease?

 Normally, the body's immune system is designed to protect it from foreign invaders.
-When people with celiac disease eat foods containing gluten, their immune system forms antibodies to gluten, which then attack the intestinal lining.
-This causes inflammation in the intestines and damages the villi, the hair-like structures on the lining of the small intestine.
+When people with celiac disease eat foods that contain gluten, their immune system forms antibodies to gluten, which then attack the lining of the intestine.
+This causes inflammation (swelling) in the intestines and damages the villi, the hair-like structures on the lining of the small intestine.
 Nutrients from food are absorbed by the villi; if the villi are damaged, the person cannot absorb nutrients and ends up malnourished, no matter how much he or she eats.

 Other causes of malabsorption include: